canweriotnow/canweriotnow.github.io/source/_posts/2013-06-02-were-not-ready-to-teach-kids-to-code.markdown

 Alas, my youthful optimism was to be dashed on the rocks of pedagogical ignorance and stupidity.
 First, I was told that I wouldn't receive credit for my __correct__ answers because I didn't "show my work".

-On the next exam, I wrote out the source listing of each program I had used with a reference to the problems to which it had been applied (I'm pretty sure the number of GOTOs I used in those days would have mande Dijkstra cry).
+On the next exam, I wrote out the source listing of each program I had used with a reference to the problems to which it had been applied (I'm pretty sure the number of GOTOs I used in those days would have made Dijkstra cry).

 That's when they usually called my mom in for a conference.